Akeredolu’s son threatens to sue Deputy gov over false accusation

 ” The unsubstantiated claim and accusation, designed to mislead the general public and calculated to malign my person for clear political gain, is not only wicked, treacherous and false but clearly most defamatory.

 “The allegation, which has been making the round without a face to it has been refuted by the state government when it first surfaced.
-While I find it imperative to state unambiguously that I do not hold any political office, it is evil and most wicked to make such an allegation that exists mainly in the minds of Hon.
-Agboola, the ZLP candidate, and his ilk against me.
+While I find it imperative to state unambiguously that I do not hold any political office, it is evil and most wicked to make such allegation that exist mainly in the minds of Hon.
+Agboola, the ZLP candidate and his ilk against me.

+READ ALSO: Ondo election: Agboola Ajayi best candidate for good governance — Mimiko

 “The statement by Hon.
 Agboola Ajayi was calculated to disparage my person and credibility and it has caused severe damage to my reputation and professional interests.